wireapp/integration-docs/docs/03-Quickstart/01-quickstart-advanced.md

 ## Additional Resources

-- Check the [SDK README](../README.md) for more information
-- For any issue, requests or improvements, let us know by contacting us or creating a new issue on GitHub
+For any issue, requests or improvements, let us know by contacting us or creating a new issue on GitHub